Introduction¶

 ✓ created 3 CellType records from Bionty matching ontology_id: 'CL:0000393', 'CL:0000404', 'CL:0002319'

-Scale up data & learning¶
+Scale learning¶

 How do you integrate new datasets with your existing datasets?
 Leverage Collection